I think the way to sum up the correct level of anticipation for

 I dig Mail’s new support for RSS subscriptions.
 I don’t know if I’ll use it, though; Bloglines is pretty hardwired into my daily routine.
 But I like the idea of having an app that serves as a one-stop answer to the question “What happened in the past 15 minutes that I need to know about?”

-is in the same category as Mail: it’s really been moved to the next level.
+iChat is in the same category as Mail: it’s really been moved to the next level.
 It’s still a fun, casual app — and I am steeling myself for endless video chats with friends who aren’t sick and tired of having the extended “Peter Vs. Giant Chicken” fight from “Family Guy” running behind them at all times.
-But now it’s entered that category of power where the thing suddenly becomes, you know…
+But now it’s entered that category of power where the thing suddenly becomes, you know… tax-deductible.
+The ability to run presentations and do live screen sharing, as well as the ability to record chats, will encourage people to reach for their wallets. $39.

 Safari and Web Clip